apache/logging-log4cxx/src/site/markdown/1-usage.md

  limitations under the License.
 -->

-See the following pages for community information:
+See the following pages for usage information:

-* @subpage issue-tracking
+* @subpage usage
-* @subpage mailing-lists
+* @subpage faq